Law & Order: Criminal Intent season 7: Guest stars

 Sarah Jane Morris guest starred in "Please Note We Are No Longer Accepting Letters of Recommendation from Henry Kissinger" as Marla Reynolds, a woman who murders the parents of three children who are on an exclusive and long waiting list to get into a Day Care Center.
 Jessica Walter portrayed her wealthy, ambitious, and vindictive mother-in-law Eleanor.

-In "Reunion," Michael Massee plays a rock-star accused of murder named Jordie Black.
-Noel Fisher guest stars in the episode as Milo Rhodes-Black, the son of a murdered talk-show host.
-James Frain and Christopher Lloyd guest star in "Vanishing Act" as magicians accused of murdering another magician.
-Miguel Ferrer guest starred in "Ten Count" as boxing coach Gus Kovak, who coached Gabriel and Peter Gardela (Enver Gjokaj).
-Detective Logan was Peter's mentor, and Logan kept him out of trouble and showed him how to control his impulses.
+In "Reunion," Joan Jett plays Sylvia Rhodes, a public access hostess of "Rock 'n' Talk" who is murdered.
+Michael Massee plays Jordie Black, a rock-star accused of the murder, and Dana Wheeler-Nicholson plays Jordie's wife, Tara.
+Noel Fisher plays Milo Rhodes-Black, Sylvia's son.
+David Patrick Kelly plays Bo Levy, the family attorney.

+James Frain as Dean Holiday and Christopher Lloyd as The Great Carmine guest star in "Vanishing Act" as magicians accused of murdering another magician, Miles Stone.
+Will Janowitz portrays Jacob Green, Stone's technician, and Kristen Connolly plays Miranda/Teresa, initially seen as Carmine's assistant.
+The cold opening includes Access Hollywood cameos by Paul Shaffer, The Naked Cowboy, and Shaun Robinson.